imrgrgs/flatbase/README.md

 ## License

-Flatbase is licensed under the MIT License - see the `LICENSE.txt` file for details
+Flatbase is licensed under the MIT License - see the `LICENSE` file for details